 Spice grinders of various types

 There are two types of spice grinders on the market today: manual and electric.
-To make a final selection, let’s look at how they grind a wide range of spices and the variations between them.
+To make a final selection, let’s look at how they grind a wide range of spices and their variations.

 Hand spice grinder

-A manual spice grinder is often equipped with either a metal or ceramic gear.
-It has a knob that you may crank to crush different types of spices and change the amount of the grind.
+A manual spice grinder is often equipped with either metal or ceramic gear.
+It has a knob that you may crank to crush different spices and change the amount of the grind.

 Furthermore, this superb grinder is both portable and reasonably priced.
 This grinder does not require an electrical outlet to operate.

-Manual grinders, on the other hand, need more time and effort to operate.
-These pieces of equipment might cause pain in your hand muscles, especially if you already have arthritis, carpal tunnel syndrome, or other muscular disorders.
+On the other hand, manual grinders need more time and effort to operate.
+This equipment might cause pain in your hand muscles, especially if you already have arthritis, carpal tunnel syndrome, or other muscular disorders.

 Electric spice grinder

-An electric spice grinder employs blades to grind a wide range of spices, as well as coffee beans and other grains.
-This piece of equipment can virtually eliminate all of the drawbacks of hand grinders.
+An electric spice grinder employs blades to grind various spices, coffee beans, and other grains.
+This piece of equipment can eliminate all hand grinders’ drawbacks.

 The nice aspect is that these grinders are less time-consuming and labor-intensive.
-However, because they are electrically powered, they are not as portable as manual grinders.
+However, electrically powered, they are not as portable as manual grinders.
 Another disadvantage is that you will be unable to use this machine if you do not have access to electricity.